CGCookie/retopoflow/docs/v4/changelist.md

 This document contains details about what has changed in Retopoflow in version 4.

+### 4.0.2
+- Added option to only snap to selected objects

 ### 4.0.1
 - Fixed issue with detecting user keymaps